 Keeping your panels out of the shade is also important.
 This may mean removing obstacles in your garden, such as large trees, or reconsidering where your panels need to go.
 A little bit of shade in the morning or evening is fine, but if your panels are in the shade all day, you won’t get as much benefit as you would if they were in direct sunlight.

 With our seasonal climate and sometimes grey skies, what can we expect from installing solar panels on our homes in the UK?
 Although it is often cloudy or overcast, yes.
 Solar panels will generate energy.

 As we turn to electric vehicles and switch from gas central heating systems for our homes, the average UK home will be consuming more electricity in the next decade.
 The payback landscape for solar PV will shift as a result, with some homes able to make savings much, much faster.

 What is the cost to maintain solar panels?

 Once you've got them installed, the cost to maintain the panels is minimal.
 There are no moving parts in solar panels, so you won’t need anyone to come out to service them.
 The only thing you should do on a semi-regular basis is give the panels a wash down.
 You can pay someone to come out and clean your panels, but in most cases it’s easy enough to do yourself.

-If you want to know more about whether solar or a battery would work for you, especially if you are already driving an electric vehicle, take a look at our home generation payback tool.
+If you want to know more about whether solar or a battery would work for you, especially if you are already driving an electric vehicle, take a look at our solar and EV tariff assessment tool.